 Candidates should know that no request for re-evaluation or rechecking of the result is entertained.
 Candidates can have access to their scanned OMR sheets, which will be uploaded on the NCERT website along with final scoring key so that they can calculate their own score.

-Some states have released the cutoff for stage 1 exam for their state.
+Many states have released the cutoff for stage 1 exam for their state.
 In order to qualify NTSE 2019, candidates need to obtain the minimum cutoff marks as specified by the exam conducting bodies for both NTSE stage 1 and NTSE stage 2.
 The cutoff announced are the minimum marks that are used to shortlist candidates for the NTSE 2019 stage 2.
 Click on the link given above to know the cutoff for your state.
 The following is the qualifying cutoff for NTSE 2019.

 Qualifying Cutoff for NTSE stage 1 & 2 exam